 Once we have calmed ourselves down, we can talk to our partner, and try to resolve the issue.
 (Or not.
 See the following sections.)

-Ultimately, the best way to combat the “momma” routine is to not let yourself become unhappy just because momma is.
+Ultimately, if you are aiming for a good marriage, the best way to combat the “momma” routine is not to let yourself become unhappy just because momma is.

 3. You’ll never run out of jelly beans

-This story is often told to guys about to get married; told by guys who have been married a few years and who (presumably) have seen their sex life dwindle.
-And whom is to blame for this tragic decline in frequency?
-The storytellers typically fault their wives, some going so far as to suspect a premeditated bait-and-switch.
+This story is often told to guys about to get married, told by guys who have been married a few years and who (presumably) have seen their sex life dwindle.
+And who is to blame for this tragic decline in frequency?
+The storytellers typically fault their wives, some going so far as to suspect a deliberate bait-and-switch.

 The reality of the decline, though, is usually more complicated.
 Just look at the difference between how this couple, Don and Amelia, interacts with each other and that same couple after a few years of marriage.

 When they first started dating, Don and Amelia both worked really hard to make each other happy.
 He planned special dates and romantic trips.
 She did her hair and put on the lacy panties even for a casual dinner at the local pub.

 After a beautiful night out, both would wonder if things would get intimate later on and they tried hard to be both interesting and interested.
 When it was time for the good-night kiss, there was a lot of positive emotional tension, driving them to want each other.